 Rolling Stone magazine claimed late last year that Latin music is reaching more listeners than ever before, but also pointed to the fact that the industry is concerned that the dominance of reggaeton and trap is leaving little room for other styles.

 This bible of Anglo-Saxon music stated that “one of the most important events in contemporary pop has been the emergence of Latin music as a powerful commercial force in the United States.”

 Between 2016 and 2017, the number of songs in Spanish in the Hot 100 increased from just four to 19.
 It is a huge leap forward.

-In 2018 that trend continued and at least 16 more singles made the charts.
 After years of inviting Latino artists to English-speaking events and trying to convince them to participate, it is now the heavyweights of Latin music who enjoy the privilege of being sought after by Anglo-Saxon artists.

 AFTER “DESPACITO” EVERYTHING SKYROCKETED

 Many are looking for them now, desperate to take advantage of their extraordinary momentum in the streaming platforms.

 Luis Fonsi is most likely the one to have showed them the way in 2017 when he re-launched the musical career of Canadian Justin Bieber by participating in the recording of one of the versions of Despacito together with Daddy Yankee.

 But some industry personalities are concerned that the profits of Latin pop are too concentrated in a single area known as “urban” music, which mainly includes reggaeton and trap.

 Related article: The new afrolatin music is a trend and it is here to stay